The 105 mm L118 Light Gun has been in service with the British Army since 1974 and has been used continually since.

 Discount moving wholly to 155 mm, as bad as that might be for BAE Barrow and advocates of the M777

-120mm Mortars, Other Calibres and What About Those Loitering Munitions eh
+120 mm Mortars, Other Calibres and What About Those Loitering Munitions eh

 The reporting on the DSTL concept study mentioned 127 mm, an intermedia calibre.
 The 5-inch (127-mm) 62-caliber Mk 45 Mod 4 Naval Gun system offers potential for commonality.
 Sharing ammunition logistics with the Royal Navy and developing smart munitions.
-The is attractive, and the fragmentation and target effects will be superior to 105 mm.
+This is attractive, and the fragmentation and target effects will be superior to 105 mm.

-Unfortunately, no other land weapons use 127mm and haven’t since the days of the 60 Pounder and Green Mace.
+Unfortunately, no other land weapons use 127 mm and haven’t since the days of the 60 Pounder and Green Mace.

-Unless there is some collaborative programme do we want another UK-only system?
+Unless there is some collaborative programme, do we want another UK-only system?
 Do we want to carry all the technical risks in developing a land-based 127 mm gun?

 Soviet-era 122 mm is also an interesting option but are we going to introduce another calibre?
 I suspect not.